alsmola/cloudtrail-daily/README.md

-# cloudtrail-today
+# cloudtrail-daily

-`cloudtrail-today` is a Go command line tool for summarizing CloudTrail logs.
+`cloudtrail-daily` is a Go command line tool for summarizing CloudTrail logs.

 If your CloudTrail logs are in `s3://my-cloudtrail-bucket/`:

-    cloudtrail-today -bucket=my-cloudtrail-bucket
+    cloudtrail-daily -bucket=my-cloudtrail-bucket

-`cloudtrail-today` will download the log files and generate a summary report of all IAM users and roles, the services used (e.g. `s3.amazonaws.com`), and the actions performed (e.g. `ListBuckets`).
+`cloudtrail-daily` will download the log files and generate a summary report of all IAM users and roles, the services used (e.g. `s3.amazonaws.com`), and the actions performed (e.g. `ListBuckets`).

 ## Example output